Thndr

 EGPDominant savings market

-Banque Misr's Misr Digital Innovation received approval to transition into "onebank" – Egypt's first fully digital bank – in August 2025, with products expected live in 2026.
+Misr Digital Innovation – Banque Misr's digital arm – received approval to launch "onebank", Egypt's first fully digital bank, in August 2025, with products expected live in 2026.
 Banque Misr manages nearly EGP 3 trillion in deposits (EGP 2.9 trillion, September 2025) and has one of the largest customer bases in Egypt.
 A brokerage product cross-sold to even a small fraction of that base would be a material competitive event.

-The threat is not that onebank will out-design Thndr.
-It will not.
-The threat is that it will offer "good enough" investing embedded in the banking relationship that 30 million Egyptians already have with Banque Misr – and the switching cost argument runs the other way.
+onebank is unlikely to win on product design – that is not where a state bank competes.
+Its weapon is distribution: "good enough" investing embedded in a banking relationship that a very large share of Egyptians already have with Banque Misr – and the switching cost argument runs the other way.
 Thndr's answer has to be the financial identity layer: the product where your investment life lives, distinct from where your salary is parked.

 X axis: product scope (single-product brokerage → multi-product financial platform).
 Y axis: distribution (niche/specialist → mass market).